tianyizhou/tianyizhou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student in [Computer Science](https://www.cs.washington.edu/) at [University of Washington](https://www.washington.edu/) and a member of [MELODI lab](https://melodi.ece.uw.edu/) led by [Prof. Jeff A. Bilmes](https://people.ece.uw.edu/bilmes/p/pgs/index.html). <span style="color:red">I will be joining University of Maryland, College Park as a tenure-track assistant professor at the Department of Computer Science and affiliated with UMIACS in 2022.</span> My research interests are in machine learning, optimization, and natural language processing.
+I am a Ph.D. student in [Computer Science](https://www.cs.washington.edu/) at [University of Washington](https://www.washington.edu/) and a member of [MELODI lab](https://melodi.ece.uw.edu/) led by [Prof. Jeff A. Bilmes](https://people.ece.uw.edu/bilmes/p/pgs/index.html). <span style="color:red">I am a visiting research scientist at Google before joining University of Maryland, College Park as a tenure-track assistant professor at the Department of Computer Science and affiliated with UMIACS in 2022.</span> My research interests are in machine learning, optimization, and natural language processing.
 I have published [~60 papers](https://scholar.google.com/citations?user=OKvgizMAAAAJ&hl=en) at NeurIPS, ICML, ICLR, AISTATS, EMNLP, NAACL, COLING, KDD, ICDM, AAAI, IJCAI, ISIT, Machine Learning (Springer), IEEE TIP/TNNLS/TKDE, etc. I am the recipient of the [Best Student Paper Award at ICDM 2013](https://tianyizhou.files.wordpress.com/2010/08/dca-paper.pdf) and the [2020 IEEE TCSC Most Influential Paper Award](http://www.icml-2011.org/papers/41_icmlpaper.pdf).

 My recent works study how, why, and when to translate human learning strategies (e.g., curriculum, retention, sub-tasking, curiosity, exemplar learning, collaborative learning, etc.) to improve machine learning in the wild (e.g., with unlabeled, biased, noisy, redundant or distributed data, extrapolation to unseen tasks/environments).
 Our works are built upon empirical/theoretical analysis to the learning dynamics of neural networks and tools from discrete and continuous optimization.
 Our goal is to develop efficient, versatile, trustworthy, and environmentally-friendly hybrid-intelligence based on coevolution between human and machine.
 A list of my research topics can be found below.